Nicolas-Voges/Quizly/README.md

 Important: ffmpeg must be installed and available in PATH before setting up the project — yt-dlp and Whisper require ffmpeg for audio processing.

+Installation checklist
+1. Ensure ffmpeg is installed and on PATH (see below).
+2. Create and use the virtualenv in the project root: `python -m venv env`.
+3. Install dependencies: `(env) python -m pip install -r requirements.txt`.
+4. Apply migrations: `(env) python manage.py migrate`.
+5. Start server: `(env) python manage.py runserver`.
+6. If using the frontend from a different origin (e.g. Live Server at :5500), add that origin to CORS (see CORS section).

+CORS: see the "CORS" section below for the minimal steps.

 This README contains:

 - ffmpeg installation instructions (Windows / macOS / Linux)